Mairi Campbell: Pulse

 What the devil ails ye

 She is waiting

-Mairi is a viola player, a singer and a songwriter whose music has a rooted and powerful quality.
-She is also a mum, a wife and a sister, who enjoys Scottish dancing, cooking, meditating, drawing, and more.
+Mairi is a viola player, singer and songwriter whose music has a rooted and powerful quality.
+She is also a mum, wife and sister, who enjoys Scottish dancing, cooking, meditating, drawing, and more.
 For her theatre show Mairi Campbell: Pulse, Mairi put pen to paper to create the dot drawings that are beamed on stage throughout the piece.
-Prints of these beautiful dot drawings are also for sale in Mairi’s shop, alongside her music.
+Prints of these beautiful dot drawings are for sale in Mairi’s shop, alongside her music.
 You can also reserve your space on a Lismore music retreat via the shop.